Getting Your Tools To Talk To Each Other

 Result You Will Achieve

-An automated social media plan that uses connection tools to get your platforms talking to each other and sharing data.
+An automated social media monitoring plan that uses connection tools to get your platforms talking to each other and sharing data.

 This article is based on an EHQ interview with the mentor.